shayanfarahvash/CAL_Capstone_Project/README.md

-### Optimal Design of a 3-stage Ladder LC Bandpass Filter with an Arbitry Frequency Response
+### Optimal Design of a 3-stage Ladder LC Bandpass Filter with an Arbitrary Frequency Response

 Shayan Farahvash